Rotuma: Political offices

-Political organization

 At the time of arrival by Europeans, there were three pan-Rotuman political positions created by the Samoan invaders: the fakpure, the sạu, and the mua.
 The fakpure acted as convener and presiding officer over the council of district headmen and was responsible for appointing the sạu and ensuring that he was cared for properly.
-The fakpure was headman of the District that headed the alliance that had won the last war.
+The fakpure was headman of the district that headed the alliance that had won the last war.
 The sạu's role was to take part in the ritual cycle, oriented toward ensuring prosperity, as an object of veneration.
 Early European visitors referred to the sạu as "king", but he actually had no secular power.
 The position of sạu was supposed to rotate between districts, and a breach of this custom was considered to be incitement to war.
 The role of mua is more obscure, but like the sạu, he was an active participant in the ritual cycle.
 According to some accounts the mua acted as a kind of high priest.

-Following Christianization in the 1860s, the offices of sạu and mua were terminated.
+Following Christianisation in the 1860s, the offices of sạu and mua were terminated.
 Colonial administration involved the appointment by the governor of Fiji of a Resident Commissioner (after 1935, a District Officer) to Rotuma.
 He was advised by a council composed of the district chiefs.
 In 1940 the council was expanded to include an elected representative from each district and the Assistant Medical Practitioner.
 Following Fiji's independence in 1970, the council assumed responsibility for the internal governance of Rotuma, with the District Officer assigned to an advisory role.
 Up until the first coup, Rotuma was represented in the Fiji legislature by a single senator.

-Administratively, Rotuma is fully incorporated into Fiji, but with local government so tailored as to give the island a measure of autonomy greater than that enjoyed by other political subdivisions of Fiji.
-Rotuma has the status of a Dependency, and its administrative capital is Ahạu in the district of Itutiu, where the "tariạgsạu" (traditionally the name of the sạu's palace) meeting house for the Council of Rotuma is based.